smguijt/multitool/readme.txt

 authmethod: 2
 debug: enables debug mode.
 When active .json files are written for the request within the .multiTool folder

-to run: open command line and execute command.  "multiTool requestStatus" the file will write Excel document requestStatus.xlsx under the .multiTool folder
+to run: open command line and execute command.  "multiTool --config <config.yaml> report requestStatus" the file will write Excel document requestStatus.xlsx under the .multiTool folder for more information see the documents under the documentation folder